felixquinton1/deep-crop-rotation/README.md

   - META: contains the `labels.json` file containing the ground truth.
   - DATA: contains a sub folder by year containing a .pkl file by parcel.
 Each parcel of the dataset should appears for each year with the same name in the DATA folder.
-For each year you will need to precise the length of the temporal sequence with the option `--sly`
+For each year you will need to precise the length of the temporal sequence with the option `--sly`.